-This huge collection of 45 graphic organizers is designed to address most of the primary informational text standards addressing key ideas & details, craft & structure and integration of knowledge & ideas.
+This collection of 28 graphic organizers will address the kindergarten info text standards addressing key ideas and details.

-You will find the link to download this free collection by clicking on the bold, green wording towards the bottom of this post.
+To download the organizers, click on the bold, purple link towards the bottom of this post.

 To begin, make sure you model the graphic organizers.
 You will want students to see the expectations for each task before they work on their own.

 In a kindergarten setting, you might enlarge as posters and complete as a class.

 Another idea is to laminate and use during small group instruction with teacher support.